XscannedX/990fxOrchestrator/README.md

 modification base.
 (see also upstream notes for updates)

-This is a heavily extended fork of [xCuri0/ReBarUEFI][upstream].
+This is an independent heavily extended fork inspired and started from [xCuri0/ReBarUEFI][upstream].
 See [Dedication](#dedication--why-this-exists) below for why this project is dedicated to that work.